Saturday, January 31, 2026

 Preheat the oven to 350°F. Lightly grease a cast iron skillet or baking dish and set aside.

-Season both sides of the pork chops generously with salt and pepper.
-Arrange them in a single layer in the prepared skillet or baking dish.
+Season both sides of the pork chops generously with salt and black pepper.
+Arrange the pork chops in a single layer in the prepared skillet or baking dish.

 In a small saucepan over low heat, melt the butter.
 Once melted, stir in the Dijon mustard, minced garlic, honey, and rosemary.
-Continue stirring until the sauce is smooth and well combined.
+Stir until the sauce is smooth and well combined.
 Remove from heat.

 Spoon half of the sauce evenly over the pork chops.
-Turn the pork chops over, then spoon the remaining sauce over the top, making sure each chop is well coated.
+Turn the pork chops over and spoon the remaining sauce over the top so each chop is well coated.

-Bake uncovered for 30 minutes, or until the pork chops reach an internal temperature of 145°F.
+Bake uncovered for about 30 minutes, or until the pork chops reach an internal temperature of 145°F.

-Remove the pork chops from the oven and let them rest for 2–3 minutes.
-Resting helps the meat stay tender and juicy.
+Remove the pork chops from the oven and let them rest for 2 to 3 minutes.
+This resting time helps the meat stay tender and juicy.

 Transfer the pork chops to a serving dish and drizzle any remaining sauce from the skillet over the top before serving.